CreativeWolfies/akyanet-research/akyanet.md

 In Akyanet, the 20-hour week will be established (4h per day for 5 days).
 You are free to organize your work days, like, instead of 4 hours per day for 5 days, you could do 8h per day for 2 days followed by 4 hours of work the next day.

+A week is not uniquely the five first days from Monday.
+It also includes the weekend (Saturday, Sunday).
+You can work anytime you want as long as you do your work.

 In some cases, the work week can be longer.
 For instance, emergency response teams will have longer work weeks.
 But, in compensation, they can be exempted from essential tasks if they want to.